 > See the old and new sites in Ho Chi Minh City (Saigon)

 > Glide along small canals of the Mekong Delta and savor a tantalizing Seafood lunch

-> The best part of the tour is when arriving in Siem Reap; exploring the famous Angkor Wat temples
+> The best part of the tour is exploring the famous Angkor Wat temples in Siem Reap

 - Upon your arrival; you will be met by our representative who will assist you through immigration.
 Transfer to the hotel; and check-in

 - This morning we embark on an exhilarating and unforgettable Xich Lo ride through the charming; yet bustling; 36 Street Old Quarter to Ba Dinh Square where we disembark to explore Ho Chi Minh’s Quarter.